Review: Cathay Pacific First Class (777-300ER)

 To the right was the ‘spa’ and day suites, and further down ‘The Dining Room’ room where you could order from an actual menu.

-We enjoyed first a beer and expresso from the bar while watching the tarmac, before heading to the dining room for a larger meal.
+We enjoyed a beer and espresso from the bar while watching the tarmac, before heading to the dining room for a larger meal.

 Cathay Pacific’s The Pier, First Class Lounge – The Dining Room